Email Deliverability Statistics (2026): What Our Data Actually Shows

 ScoreRating% of EmailsWhat Happens

-91% score under 3.0, the general safe zone.
-The 9% above that are in trouble.
+The 12% scoring above 3.0 are in trouble.
 If you’re not testing your SpamAssassin score before sending, you’re flying blind.
+For what each score band means and how to lower a high score, read the full SpamAssassin score guide.

 Email Deliverability by Industry